Out of the Blue (Debbie Gibson album): Background

-While posing for the album cover, Gibson was told by the photographer that her knee was pulling focus; as a compromise, the makeup artist drew a face on her knee.
-This became a fashion trend among girls who attended her concerts.
+While posing for the album cover, the photographer told Gibson that her knee was pulling focus.
+She refused to change her pose so a compromise was reached with the makeup artist drawing a face on her knee.
+Consequently, this became a trend among her young female fans.

 Out of the Blue made No. 7 on the U.S. Billboard 200 chart and No. 26 on the UK Albums Chart.
 The album sold over three million copies in the United States, and five million copies worldwide.